Quick Shots 2015

-- Kentucky is the birthplace of Bourbon, producing 95 percent of the world’s supply.
-Only Kentucky has the perfect natural mix of climate, conditions and pure limestone water necessary for producing the world’s best Bourbon.
+- Kentucky is the birthplace of Bourbon, crafting 95 percent of the world’s supply.
+Only the Bluegrass State has the perfect natural mix of climate, conditions and pure limestone water necessary for producing the world’s greatest Bourbon.

 - Bourbon is America’s only native spirit, as declared by Congress in 1964.
-It must be made with a minimum of 51 percent corn, aged in charred new oak barrels and stored at no more than 125 proof.
+It must be made with a minimum of 51 percent corn, aged in charred new oak barrels, stored at no more than 125 proof and bottled no less than 80 proof.

 - Bourbon is a $3 billion signature industry in Kentucky, generating 15,400 jobs with an annual payroll of $707 million.
 Spirits production and consumption pours more than $166 million in state and local tax coffers every year.